Laura Obuobi, 2021 MFA in WCYA

 ON HER UPCOMING PICTURE BOOK PUBLICATIONS

 I am very excited about the next two upcoming books: What Love Looks Like illustrated by Anna Cunha and Becoming a Ballerina: The Story of Michaela DePrince (illustrator TBD).
 The former is a poetic picture book about the love between a father and his daughter as they travel through and experience nature.
 The latter is a picture book biography about world renowned ballerina Michaela DePrince.
 Both of them are currently being illustrated or are soon to find an illustrator.
 Even more exciting for me to share with you is that each of these books were actually seen in their very stages by two VCFA faculty members that I got the honor and privilege to learn from—one by the incredible Mary Quattlebaum and the other by the equally wonderful Linda Urban.
-The final version might be different from what they saw while I was under their guidance, however it was their feedback that helped me get the first few drafts from terrible to strong.
+The final version might be a little different from what they saw while I was under their guidance, however it was their feedback that helped me re-envision them until they were good enough to share with my agent.

 ON HELPING TO CREATE THE WCYA BIPOC WRITERS GROUP IN 2021 & HOW TO JOIN TODAY